-The main findings of the EIA screening of our LIP Objectives are summarised below:
+The main findings of the EIA screening of our LIP Objectives are summarised below;

 - 2.1.
 Objective 1: Improve accessibility to places and services, especially for those with special mobility needs - reducing the need and/or distance to travel as well as improving accessibility will have a high positive impact for older people and those with reduced mobility - 2.2.
 Objective 2: Make it easier for residents to choose walking, cycling and public transport over private car ownership and use - encouraging walking and cycling by improving the attractiveness of the pedestrian and cycling environment and providing appropriate training will have a high positive impact on younger people and those without access to a car - 2.3.
-Objective 3: Improve the quality, accessibility and reliability of public transport - this objective will have a high positive impact on older people and those with impaired mobility - 2.4.
-Objective 4: Reduce transport related air and noise pollution and carbon dioxide emissions - this objective will have a high positive impact on children and older people who are generally more susceptible to respiratory problems - 2.5.
-Objective 5: Increase the proportion of journeys made on foot and by bicycle - measures to increase walking and cycling will have a positive impact on younger people and those without access to a car - 2.6.
-Objective 6: Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space - ensuring adequate parking provision for 'blue badge' holders will have a high positive impact for people possess them - 2.7.
-Objective 7: Improve journey time reliability for all road users - we identified no high specific positive or negative impacts for this objective
+Objective 3: Improve the quality, reliability and inclusivity of public transport - this objective will have a high positive impact on older people and those with impaired mobility - 2.4.
+Objective 4: Reduce transport-related air and noise pollution and carbon dioxide emissions - this objective will have a high positive impact on children and older people who are generally more susceptible to respiratory problems - 2.5.
+Objective 5: Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space - ensuring adequate parking provision for 'blue badge' holders will have a high positive impact for people who possess them - 2.6.
+Objective 6: Improve journey time reliability for all road users - we identified no high specific positive or negative impacts for this objective - 2.7.
+Objective 7: Improve the appearance and efficiency of our streets and places, and make them inclusive for all - making our streets and places more inclusive will have a high positive impact on older people, children and those with impaired mobility or sight

 - 2.8.
-Objective 8: Improve the appearance and efficiency of our streets and places, and make them inclusive for all - making our streets and places more inclusive will have a high positive impact on older people, children and those with impaired mobility or sight - 2.9.
-Objective 9: Reduce the number and severity of road accident casualties - targeted road safety education campaigns will have a high positive impact on older people and children e hibition road road rougher systems.
+Objective 8: Reduce the number and severity of road accident casualties - targeted road safety education campaigns will have a high positive impact on older people and children